 The IRS website provides access to forms as well as the Code, Regulations and "Official Guidance" documents.

 Looseleaf services collect all the primary federal tax sources --statutes, regulations, decisions -- in one handy set.
 Some of these services are arranged by Internal Revenue Code section while others are organized by topic.
 All looseleafs are updated frequently, offer detailed indexing, and provide insightful commentary, making them extremely useful for tax research.
-Online versions of these services (as well as Lexis and Westlaw) are indispensible for the experienced tax practioner.
+Online versions of these services are indispensible for the experienced tax practioner.

 Ask a Librarian